facebookresearch/param/train/compute/python/development.md

   * Operators require additional installation.

 For users who do not have certain external operators in their environment, automatically importing these can cause errors.
 Auto import will try/catch these errors and skip these operators.

+## Timer
+Timer is essential in measuring operator latency.
+Some devices (GPU) are async and require special steps to run in blocking or synchronized mode.
+Depending on where the operator will run, the proper timer should be used:
+* CPU
+* GPU (PyTorch)

+In the future, we may support timers for other device types.